Our City-Wide Assembly

 - More Philly renters are scraping by each month, dealing with stagnant wages and higher costs.

-In the month of November, 24 of our congregations are rising with hundreds of people of faith, presenting solutions to elected officials and the press.
-We will be advocating for a budget that prioritizes people over corporate profits.
-Visit our calendar to find a press event near you!
+In November 2025, 24 of our congregations rose with hundreds of people of faith, presenting solutions to elected officials and the press.
+We advocated for a budget that prioritizes people over corporate profits.
+See full press release here

 PATHWAY TO POWER